Island Peak Climbing Nepal

 The average cost for a guided Island Peak climbing expedition can range from around $2150 to $4500 per person.
 However, it’s important to note that this is a rough estimate, and prices can vary significantly based on the level of service, additional inclusions, and the operator’s reputation.

 It’s recommended to research and compare different expedition providers, read reviews, and inquire about the services and inclusions they offer.
-Be sure to clarify what is covered in the cost and if there are any additional fees or expenses you need to account for.
+Be sure to clarify what is covered by the cost and if there are any additional fees or expenses you need to account for.
 Additionally, remember that personal expenses, travel insurance, and international flights are typically not included in the package cost.

 Day 1: Arrival in Kathmandu